tabbykatz/100-days-of-code/r1-log.md

  happening as quickly as I'd like.
 ### day 22/99
  web stack debugging. it's like the treasure field in LoZ: A Link to the Past
+### day 23/99
+DON'T RUN YOUR HAPROXY CONFIG SCRIPTS ON YOUR FECKING WEB SERVERS but if you did: sudo apt-get purge --auto-remove haproxy